salemhaddadbecha/Inpost-Mondial-Relay/README.md

   - Handle nulls/malformed records with dropna() or fillna().
   - Quarantine invalid records into a dead-letter location.
   - Schema drift detection using validation logic (e.g., isIn() checks).
-  - Maintain audit stream for unknown or invalid events.

-- Schema drift / unexpected event types:
     - Use validation logic (e.g. isIn() checks or UDF-based rules) to accept only valid event_type values.
     - Maintain an audit stream for unknown or invalid events.

 ## Test Suite
 A simple PyTest suite validates:
 - Daily / Weekly / Quarterly counts work when splitting by courier.